landfoci/leqa.github.io/_posts/2021-08-29-automatically-replacing-injected-text-in-dynamic-webpages.md

 const observer = new MutationObserver((mutations, observer) => {
     // Disconnect every observer after collecting their records
-    // Otherwise, the callback's mutations will trigger the observer and lead to an infinite feedback loop observer.disconnect();
+    // Otherwise, the callback's mutations will trigger an infinite feedback loop observer.disconnect();

     for (const mutation of mutations) {